christophergandrud/yrcurnt_corrected/README.md

 ### Variable definition

 The
-[2012 codebook](http://siteresources.worldbank.org/INTRES/Resources/469232-1107449512766/DPI2012_Codebook2.pdf) classifies the **yrcurnt** variable as the years left in the cheif executive's current term such that:
+[2012 codebook](http://siteresources.worldbank.org/INTRES/Resources/469232-1107449512766/DPI2012_Codebook2.pdf) classifies the **yrcurnt** variable as the years left in the chief executive's current term such that:

-> ''a “0” is scored in an election year, and n-1 in the year after an election, where n is the length of the term.
+> ''a '0' is scored in an election year, and n-1 in the year after an election, where n is the length of the term.
 In countries where early elections can be called, YRCURNT is set to the de jure term limit or schedule of elections, but resets in the case of early elections.''

 ### Issues in the 2012 data